andrei828/Advanced-Object-Oriented-Programming-Course/Project/README.md

-# First checkpoint for PAO project
+## First checkpoint for PAO project

-## The project is an API for a banking system.
-The UML diagram is displayed below
+> **Note:**  The project is an API for a banking system.
+The UML diagram is displayed below.

 ### Modeling the system
 1) There are multiple actions/querys possible.
 For example, selecting a user, creating an account, receiving an invoice, paying an invoice, inspecting multiple accounts, receive the bank best suited for a deposit / mortgage / debit card / credit card, inspect the account of a selected user etc.